LeonisX/space-trader/README.md

-* CHeck if Captain is disabled
+* Check if Captain is disabled
 * Study the influence of each encounter

 * Test every very rare encounter separately